20 Best Employee Training Software Shortlist

 - Primarily focused on external learners—less suited for core employee L&D

-Why I picked Docebo:
+Why I Picked Docebo

-Docebo Standout Features & Integrations:
+Docebo Key Features

-Integrations include Salesforce, LinkedIn Learning, and a wide range of third-party systems such as HRIS, CRM, and content libraries, alongside API and SSO capabilities for seamless interoperability.
+Integrations include Salesforce, LinkedIn Learning, and a wide range of third-party systems such as HRIS, CRM, and content libraries, alongside API and SSO capabilities for interoperability.

-Pros and cons
+Pros and Cons

 Pros: